 In this post, I’ll share with you a full tutorial, which will include how to make your image SEO friendly, and most importantly, automatically.

 I use SEO Image Toolbox on BforBloggers.
 The first thing you need to do is install the SEO ImageTool box plugin.
 This one plugin is enough to handle all your Image SEO optimization efforts.

-Surprisingly this plugin also helps you to optimize your links so that they open in a new tab, helping in a bounce rate reduction of your blog.
+Surprisingly, this plugin also helps you optimize your links to open in a new tab, helping in a bounce rate reduction of your blog.

-Once you click that, it will take a few seconds for the plugin to update the alt tags of each and every image.
+Once you click that, it will take a few seconds for the plugin to update each image’s alt tags.
 Here in the screenshot above, you can see how the SEO image toolbox updated a total number of 668 alt tags.

 This includes images that were having alt tags already and those too, which didn’t.

 Click on the save settings button to save the new alt tags.
 That’s it.